turbot/steampipe-docs/docs/cloud/integrations/apachesuperset.md

 <img src="/images/docs/cloud/apache-superset-connection-success.png" />
 </div>

-Alternatively, you can connect to the database through the `SQLALCHEMY URI` option and use the connection String.
+Alternatively, you can connect to the database using the `SQLALCHEMY URI` option and use the connection string.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"90%"}}>
 <img src="/images/docs/cloud/apache-superset-uri-connection.png" />